- Forward Linkages (Supplying Extractives’ Downstream Sectors)

-- Economic incentives designed to enhance investment in downstream activities include: export taxes on unprocessed products, favorable tax treatment and direct investment incentives, and the provision of cheap inputs via subsidies.
+Economic incentives for investment in downstream activities include: export taxes on unprocessed products, favorable tax treatment and direct investment incentives, and subsidies to support the provision of cheap inputs.

-- Profit taxes and royalties are other normal methods of taxation on extractive industry production, but require more sophisticated government competencies and institutions.
+Profit taxes and royalties are other common methods of taxing extractive industry production, but require more sophisticated methods to monitor.

-- Government provision of investment incentives for downstream production can include tax holidays, reimbursing some of the initial costs of investment, and accelerated depreciation.
+Government incentives for downstream production include: tax holidays, reimbursement of some of the initial costs of investment, and accelerated depreciation.